Resmakor/Discord-Notification-Bot/README.md

 ## Description

-"Twitch Enjoyer" is a Discord Bot using Twitch API to send notifications, when some streamers started/stopped streaming.
+"Twitch Enjoyer" is a Discord Bot (made in Python) using Twitch API to send notifications, when some streamers started/stopped streaming.

+## File "requirements.txt"
+File "requirements.txt" is a list with the libraries needed for the bot to work.

 ## File "Twitch_enjoyer.py"
 At the beginning there is the initialization of the Discord bot with environment variables, prefix to cause commands, text channel's id and some intents to make it all work.